What is the Public Information Book?

 Screenshot of an earnings model page of a JP Morgan equity research report

-While attempt to aggregate as much data as they can find by scouring company press releases, quotes and leaks in the news and through direct outreach, in the United States and in most countries (with the ) are not required to provide the public with annual or quarterly reports.
-This means that building a for a private company is effectively impossible if the company does not willingly provide the data.
-In the , private companies considering a sale will provide data to potential acquirers as part of the .
+While financial data providers attempt to aggregate as much data as they can find by scouring company press releases, quotes and leaks in the news and through direct outreach, private companies in the United States and in most countries (with the United Kingdom a key exception) are not required to provide the public with annual or quarterly reports.